theorangepotato/programming-languages-2019/rules-of-logic.md

 # Excursion on the rules of logic

-[Last lecture]() we looked in some detail at a proof stating that if a program is finitely branching then termination can always be shown by a measure function to the natural numbers.
+[Last lecture](https://hackmd.io/@m5rnD-8SSPuuSHTKgXvMjg/rkX-t-HdH) we looked in some detail at a proof stating that if a program is finitely branching then termination can always be shown by a measure function to the natural numbers.

 I want to use the opportunity to show you the patterns that arise when establishing an argument and then formalise them as rules of logic.

-## Aims of this lecture
+## Learning Outcomes

-- To help you understand better how proofs work, to learn how to navigate a proof without getting lost.
+- To understand better how proofs work, to learn how to navigate a proof without getting lost.

 - To understand that proofs are structured in the same way as programs, by nesting blocks: